DE | EN

 In this blog article, we take a closer look at closed-loop recycling of polyester textiles and the opportunities this sustainable system offers.

-Logo of the Plastics Industry Awards 2024, finalist
+Logo of the Plastics Industry Awards 2024, winner

 Polyester Textile Recycling as the Key to Reducing Waste